Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 **1. Summarising key metrics:**

-The analysis focused on understanding the distribution of the dataset and identifying trends.
+The analysis focused on understanding the dataset's distribution and identifying trends.

     SELECT
         COUNT(Customer_ID) AS total_customers,